davewalk/philly-hoods/README.md

 # Philly Hoods - A neighborhood API for Philadelphia (coming soon!)

 Use this API to find out what neighborhood you're in.

+You can give it a neighborhood name:

+`/v1/neighborhoods/bella vista`

-Give it a pair of coordinates and it'll tell you.
+or a pair of coordinates in Web Mercator:

+`/v1/locations/39.952335,-75.163789`

 ### About the Data